MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-wizard.md

 ## If you need to make changes to a connection

 You can use PowerShell to make changes to a connection after it's set up.
 For example, you can update sync settings, team mappings, or disable a connection.
+You can also view connection health and settings.
 For step-by-step guidance, see [Link to PowerShell article]().

 ## Related articles